 Crossborderit (CBIT) is a growing global company that helps millions of individuals and businesses operate in the global e-commerce marketplace.
 CBIT is a pioneer in preparing for new trade regulations in the European Union.

 Crossborderit (CBIT) integrates with Shopify.
-The Crossborderit app, along with Shopify's tax and duty calculator, allows merchants to calculate taxes at checkout, report shipments using their CBIT IOSS number, and enter EU countries under the new "one stop shop" rules.
+The Crossborderit app, along with Shopify's tax and duty calculator, allows merchants to calculate taxes at checkout, report shipments using their CBIT IOSS number, and enter EU countries under the new “Import One Stop Shop" rules.